SS Talune

-The first SS Talune

-The first SS Talune was a passenger and freight steamship employed in the Tasman Sea and South Seas trades in the last decade of the 19th century and the first two decades of the 20th century.
+SS Talune was built in 1890 and scuttled in 1925.
+She was a passenger and freight steamship employed in the Tasman Sea and South Seas trades in the last decade of the 19th century and the first two decades of the 20th century.
 It was a typical ship of its time and type in every way.
 It would be unknown except that it was the ship that brought the deadly 1918 Spanish flu pandemic from New Zealand to Samoa and other Pacific islands.

+History

 SS (steamship) Talune was built by Ramage & Ferguson, of Leith, Scotland, for the Tasmanian Steam Navigation Company of Hobart, Tasmania, entering service with the company in 1890.
 It was of 2,087 tons, about 230 feet long, coal fired, and powered by a triple-expansion steam engine.
 It had passenger accommodation for up to 175 people and a crew of around 56.

 Initially the Talune was employed on the Hobart-Sydney run for its parent company.

 In 1891, the ship was taken over by the Union Steam Ship Company of New Zealand when it absorbed the Tasmanian company and its assets.
 The Talune worked thereafter between New Zealand and Australia, and later between New Zealand and the Pacific Islands.